 The Institute for Clean and Secure Energy (ICSE) is pursuing research to improve industry’s ability to utilize the vast energy stored in domestic oil shale and oil sands resources in a manner that will minimize environmental impact and effectively capture the combustion CO2 from production, upgrading, and refining of the produced liquid fuel.
-The objective of this research is to create models and simulation tools that can be applied to all in situ thermal processes.
-Practitioners can then use these tools to evaluate various recovery strategies and optimize their processes for energy and environmental efficiency.
+The objective of this research is to perform engineering, scientific, and legal research directed toward the development of oil shale and oil sands resources in Utah.

 University of Utah, Salt Lake City, UT

 Close-up of fractured oil shale specimen from the Uinta Basin, Utah, showing weathered (white) and unweathered (black) surfaces.
 Photo courtesy of Argonne National Laboratory.